frederikgram/describe/prod/services/caption_generation/README.md

-The goal for this service is to create an autoencoder archictecture that - based on a given base64 encoded image - can output a caption describing the image
+The goal for this service is to create a caption describing the image based on a given base64 encoded image